dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 <mark style="background: #BABD00;">Docker Container:</mark>
 - It includes the application and all of its dependencies, but share the kernel with other containers.
-- They run as an isolated process in userspace on the host operating system.
+- They run as an isolated process in user-space on the host operating system.
 - Docker containers run on any computer, on any infrastructure and in any cloud

 ![](https://i.imgur.com/Avz94PV.png)